ix-chel/SentinelPay/README.md

 ## Honest Project Status

-If a senior engineer reads this repository, the safest description is:

 > "SentinelPay is a backend-focused transfer system prototype.
 The transfer path is reasonably thought through, but the surrounding platform concerns are still incomplete."

 What is still missing or immature: